anthony-langham/digital-garden-jekyll-template/_notes/what is a digital garden?.md

 ---
-title: what is a digital garden?
+title: What is a Digital Garden?
 ---

-### Welcome to my digital garden! 🌱

-A digital garden is a non linear writing website that doesn't follow the conventional rules of blogging or SEO.
-I came across this concept for the first time recently and wanted to convert some of my earlier writing into this format to help me [[improve my thinking]].
+A digital garden is a non linear set of written notes that doesn't follow the conventional rules of blogging or SEO.
+I came across this concept for the first time recently and wanted to convert some of my earlier notes into this format to help me [[improve my thinking]].

 ## 🔍 Examples

 [`refined mind`](https://refinedmind.co/)